Acromioclavicular osteoarthritis shoulder

-Acromioclavicular osteoarthritis, or arthritis where the collar bone meets the acromion (part of the shoulder blade), causes sharp pain at the top of the shoulder.
-The pain worsens significantly when crossing the arms across the chest or when making a pushing movement, like a push-up or bench press.
+Shoulder Acromioclavicular osteoarthritis, or arthritis where the collar bone meets the acromion (part of the shoulder blade), causes sharp pain at the top of the shoulder.
+The shoulder pain worsens significantly when crossing the arms across the chest or when making a pushing movement, like a push-up or bench press and causes limited motion around the shoulder joint.

 This degenerative condition, which can occur at any age, often appears in patients as young as 30 who are very physically active.
 It is also common in patients over 50.
-Acromioclavicular osteoarthritis can cause unsightly bony growths (bone spurs) to form that can lead to the impingement of the shoulder tendons.
+Shoulder Acromioclavicular osteoarthritis is a type of arthritis that can cause unsightly bony growths (bone spurs) to form that can lead to the impingement of the shoulder tendons.
+The articular cartilage can also pressure or damage some tissues and muscles.

 What are the non-surgical treatments?

-There are several non-surgical treatment options for people suffering from acromioclavicular osteoarthritis.
+There are several non-surgical treatment options for people suffering from shoulder acromioclavicular osteoarthritis depending on symptoms and medical history of previous injuries.

-- The best treatment is always to avoid the activity that caused the impingement in the first place.
+- The best initial treatment for arthritic shoulder is always to avoid the activity that caused the impingement in the first place.
 Rest, ice, and oral anti-inflammatory drugs are also recommended.

 - Ultrasound-guided cortisone injections may be administered by a specialist if pain persists for more than a month.